stiron/ansible-golang/README.md

 No other dependencies have been set.

-This module is tested on Debian Stable.
+This module is tested on Debian 9 (Stretch).

 ## Role variables